This technical article was updated on July 23, 2020.

 Here’s more background on the fully differential input SAR ADCs used in Figure 3:

-Now that I’ve explained some of the most common SAR ADC input types, be sure to read my two-part series how performance varies between these input types.
+Now that I’ve explained some of the most common SAR ADC input types, be sure to read my two-part series on how performance varies between these input types.

 Very informative.
 Thanks Amit.